Psi Warrior Fighter Subclass Guide

 Psionic Strike

 The first piece of the puzzle is the psychic attacks this subclass makes, otherwise known as psionic strikes.
-Starting at 3rd level, you can expend a die once per turn when you hit a creature with a weapon attack to dish out some extra damage using your mind.
 Ironically, this is force damage, but that’s because we’re hitting them with a blast of telekinetic energy, not messing with their minds.

 What’s really great here is that this ability grows as you level up through this subclass’s progression.
 Once you hit 7th level, your kinetic burst of energy is enough to send the target of your attack flying.